Runnable/docs/services/kvstores/_posts/2017-01-20-how-to-setup-a-memchaced-service.md

 1. Just click on the *Add a Service* button.
   ![add-a-service](/images/memcached-add-service.png)

-2. Find the memcached template and click select.
+2. Find Memcached in the list and click select next to it.

 3. Give your service a name.
 This will help build the URL you will use to connect this service.
   > For example, if your service is called *memcached-datastore*, your URL will be `memcached-datatore-staging-yourGitHubOrgName.runnableapp.com`.